 Kitchen Remodeling Projects

 Living Through a Kitchen Remodel • Kitchen Floor PlansNo matter how well it goes, remodeling a kitchen is a challenging, disruptive process.
 While it will probably take longer and cost more than you expected, the key to a smooth kitchen remodel can be summed up in one word: preparation.
 You need to plan your new kitchen design, set a budget, choose a contractor, and figure out how to survive the weeks or months your kitchen is out of service.
-If you register for a KraftMaid MyStyle Studio account, you will have access to a free project planner you can use to track and guide the process of your remodeling.
+You can visit the KraftMaid Inspiration Gallery and try out the Kitchen Visualizer or use Kraftmaid's free project planner to track and guide the process of your remodeling project.
 Also look at Kitchens.com for extensive information about designing, planning, and budgeting your kitchen remodel.
 Unless you are an experienced do-it-yourselfer, you will want to hire a remodeling contractor.

 Before any workers set foot in your home, there are several steps you can take to prepare your household for the kitchen remodeling project.
 If you have a separate freezer, perhaps in the garage, you can prepare some meals ahead of time to eat during the remodel.
 Then, pack up everything in your kitchen into boxes as though you were moving.
 In the rooms near the kitchen, remove all pictures and fragile items that could fall or get damaged.
 Finally, minimize dust and noise by taping plastic over the doorways and openings to the rest of the house.